AnandhuArjunan/PhotoTools/README.md

-# PhotoTools - *A simple tool for image processing that uses opencv.*
+# PhotoTools - *A simple tool for image processing that uses javafx and opencv.*
 It consists of different operations to apply effects , enhance images , change colour tone .etc.